Karakalpak language: Orthography

+History

 Karakalpak was written in the Perso-Arabic script until 1932, in the Latin script from 1928 to 1940, after which Cyrillic was introduced.
 Following Uzbekistan's independence in 1991, the decision was made to drop Cyrillic and revert to the Latin alphabet.
 Whilst the use of Latin script is now widespread in Tashkent, its introduction into Karakalpakstan remains gradual.

+Arabic script

 The Arabic alphabet consisted of the following 28 letters: